-Ongoing treatment is indicated for patients who demonstrate compliance with therapy.
-Demonstration of compliance is required every 90 days for the first year of treatment and annually thereafter.
-Compliance is defined as follows:
+Ongoing treatment with BPAP for obstructive sleep apnea is considered medically necessary for adult patients who demonstrate compliance with therapy.
+Demonstration of compliance is required for adult patients every 90 days for the first year of treatment and annually thereafter.
+Compliance is defined as EITHER of the following:

-- Use of the BPAP device for greater than or equal to 4 hours per night on 70% of nights during a consecutive 30-day period within the preceding 90 days; OR - There is clinical evidence submitted by the treating provider that demonstrates continued clinical benefit from use of the positive airway pressure device.
+- Use of the BPAP device for at least 4 hours per night on 70% of nights during a consecutive 30-day period within the preceding 90 days - Clinical evidence that demonstrates continued clinical benefit from use of the PAP device is submitted by the treating provider